Read This First

 Prompt 1: Write an essay on the overconfidence of LLMs.
 Use the following exchange between myself and Gemini as an example.
 Note that Gemini repeatedly speaks with confidence that it finally has the correct answer.
 Organize the essay into the following sections.

-The section works by contrast: An Analysis Using Gemini’s Example as a test case, The Repeated Overconfidence of Gemini During the Exchange as a load-bearing piece, and The Final Concession of Failure Only When Prompted as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: An Analysis Using Gemini’s Example as a test case, The Repeated Overconfidence of Gemini During the Exchange as a load-bearing piece, and The Final Concession of Failure Only When Prompted as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep An Analysis Using Gemini’s Example distinct from The Repeated Overconfidence of Gemini During the Exchange.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep An Analysis Using Gemini’s Example distinct from The Repeated Overconfidence of Gemini During the Exchange.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 to create a more parsimonious formula for randomizing a string of text.
 The goal was to simplify an existing formula: